raghavtan/catalog/docs/modules/metric.md

 # Metric Module

+This document provides an overview of the module functionality and command options, serving as a guide for using the metric module effectively.

 The metric module is responsible for managing service catalogue metrics.
 A metric is a computed measurement derived from a component's data, used to track and evaluate its state and performance, and is defined using [YAML files](../metric-definition.md).